IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

       --source-ranges=10.0.0.0/8 \
       --target-service-accounts={SERVICE_ACCOUNT_NAME}@{PROJECT_ID}.iam.gserviceaccount.com
     ```
-Note: The `source-ranges` should be the ip address for your clients.
-It is in the CIDR notaion.
+WARNING: The `source-ranges` specifies the range of ip addresses your clients will be making calls to the private operator from.
+It is in CIDR notaion, and can be comma-separated to provide multiple ranges.

 #### Create Secret for the Operator Key in Secret Manager